tuanbs/to-do-mobile-app/CODE_FLOW.md

 flutter create my_notes_flutter_mobile
 ```

-Open the app in `VS Code` and press `Ctrl + F5`, then make sure you see the initial screen of flutter app without any error before moving to next step.
+Open the app in `VSCode` and press `Ctrl + F5`, then make sure you see the initial screen of flutter app without any error before moving to next step.

-## Folder structure:
+## Folder structure.

 I make this app's folder structure similar to the `Angular` app version I created before:

 ```
 my_notes_flutter_mobile
   assets/